Civil rights movement: Newark and Detroit

 In Detroit, a large black middle class had begun to develop among those African Americans who worked at unionized jobs in the automotive industry.
 These workers complained of persisting racist practices, limiting the jobs they could have and opportunities for promotion.
 The United Auto Workers channeled these complaints into bureaucratic and ineffective grievance procedures.
 Violent white mobs enforced the segregation of housing up through the 1960s.
-Blacks who were not upwardly mobile were living in substandard conditions, subject to the same problems as poor African Americans in Watts and Harlem.
+The Detroit riots were sparked by a police raid on an unlicensed after-hours bar, commonly called the "Blind Pig," in a predominantly Black neighborhood.
+The riots lasted for five days, causing significant property damage, 1,200 injuries, and at least 43 deaths (33 of those killed were Black residents of the city).
+Governor George Romney sent in 7,400 National Guard troops to quell fire bombings, looting, and attacks on businesses and police.
+President Lyndon Johnson deployed U.S. Army troops with tanks and machine guns.
+Residents reported that police officers and National Guardsmen shot at black civilians and suspects indiscriminately.